Rogla Ski Resort: 1980: Huge investments

 In 1978 construction began on the Hotel Dobrava in Zreče and the Hotel Planja on Rogla.
 Around Old Cabin they opened Hotel Planja in 1980, with the new ski lifts Mašinžaga and Ostruščica, and by 1981 the Hotel Dobrava had opened, along with a new swimming pool and an athletics and football stadium.
 In 1983 Hotel Rogla was opened next to Old Cabin.

 1985: Jurgovo opened

 In 1985 the Jurgovo black ski slopes were opened.

-1987: Indor hall and chairlift Planja opened
+1987: Indoor hall and chairlift Planja opened

 On 12 December 1987, they opened multipurpose sports indoor hall with first ever squash court in Slovenia and 2-chair lift Planja-Mašinžaga at the same time.

 By the 1990s, Rogla had a capacity of over 1,200 beds and ski lifts handling 12,200 skiers per hour.
 In 1993 the Košuta ski lift was opened.

 Between 2000 and 2004, a new Hotel Dobrava was opened, and two four-seat chairlifts were constructed to replaced old and outdated two-seated chairlifts.
 The artificial snow system was extended and upgraded to make Rogla one of the best ski resorts in Slovenia and the first alpine mountain coaster in Slovenia.

 In December 2007 Rogla Fun Park was opened along the Mašinžaga ski slope for skiers and snowboarders.